-A solar powered pool heater produces warm and inviting water temperatures using free energy from the sun and is arguably the smartest thing you can do to increase the enjoyment of your pool.
-In some cases it will add months to your pool season.
+A solar powered pool heater will help produce warm and inviting water temperatures using free energy from the sun.
+It's a smart way to increase the enjoyment of your pool and can even add months to your pool season.
 It's a cheap alternative to heating your pool and can reduce your monthly heating costs if used to supplement an existing electric or gas heater.
 Whether you live in Arizona, Alberta, Australia or anywhere that receives at least 6 hours of sunlight a day you can take advantage of energy from the sun to heat your pool.

 The energy will vary depending on your geographic location but there are ways to determine solar efficiency based on factors including sunlight hours and panel angle.
 We'll go over everything you need to know to make an educated decision about installing a solar system to heat your pool.
 We'll take a look at how a solar powered pool heater works, the number of panels required, panel size, pump requirements and solar efficiency so you can make an informed decision about purchasing the best solar powered pool heater.

 The water that has been heated by the sun is returned to the pool and replaced by fresh water from the pool.
 This cycle can be repeated as often as every 45 minutes resulting in a gradual increase in temperature over time until the desired set temperature is reached.
 You can expect the water temperature in your pool to increase 1℉ in as little as one cycle with sufficient sunlight energy.

 The best solar powered pool heaters on the market today apply the latest technology in the solar industry to residential pool heating.
 They come with everything you need to get started for basic do-it-yourself installations including easy to follow instructions.
 You can count on years of free heat and a more comfortable swim in warm and inviting water temperatures.